Moving to Amsterdam

 7. Seek out expert help

-Throughout I amsterdam’s Local website you can find out about many more aspects of expat life in Amsterdam, from health insurance and support networks through to telephony and internet connections.
+Throughout I amsterdam’s Living website you can find out about many more aspects of expat life in Amsterdam, from health insurance and support networks through to telephony and internet connections.
 And, of course, if you’re packing up your entire life and not just a suitcase, it’s well worth calling in some relocation experts to handle the move professionally.

 IN Amsterdam partners